-An IP address can be an asset as well as a liability with respect to the email marketing campaigns of your company.
-Since all the emails are transferred over the internet from an IP address, the reputation of this address determines whether your email would reach the recipient’s mailbox, be dumped in a spam folder, or simply be not delivered at all.
-This is where the importance of IP address, shared or dedicated, comes in.
+An IP address can be an asset and a liability for the email marketing campaigns of your company.
+Since all the emails are transferred over the internet from an IP address, the reputation of this address determines whether your email would reach the recipient's mailbox, be dumped in a spam folder, or be not delivered at all.
+This is where the importance of IP addresses, shared or dedicated, comes in.

-In this article, we will discuss what shared & dedicated IP Addresses are, their differences, benefits, and deployment methods to help you to choose the apt one for your business.
+This guide will discuss what shared and dedicated IP addresses are, their differences, benefits, and deployment methods to help you choose the apt one for your email marketing needs.

 Table of contents